MatejGomboc/ARMCortexM-CppLib-DevEnv/README.md

 Development environment [for ARMCortexM-CppLib](https://github.com/MatejGomboc/ARMCortexM-CppLib)

+*NOTE: This project is in the process of being deprecated.
+Please, look at the Embedded Society's repo: <https://github.com/embedded-society/arm-dev-env>!*

 ## 🐳 Docker Image

 This repository provides a pre-built Docker image with all necessary tools for ARMCortexM-CppLib development.